 If you want to learn more about what to do in this situation, Compass Law Group is ready to help.
-We’ll tell you everything you need to know about the legality of refusing to give out insurance information as well as what you can do in this situation to make sure you still get your cold hard cash.
+We’ll tell you everything you need to know about the legality of refusing to give out insurance information, as well as what you can do in this situation to make sure you still get your cold, hard cash.

 The short answer is yes.
 California law requires all drivers involved in an accident to provide their insurance information to the other drivers as well as the police who arrive on the scene.
 Failure to do so could result in legal action such as pressing charges, paying fines, and spending time in jail.
 If you’re in a car accident, it’s best to share insurance information without the fuss.